Skin Cancer & Pre-Cancer Treatments

 However, left untreated, they eventually penetrate the underlying tissues and can become disfiguring.
 Squamous cell carcinoma also has a low risk of metastasis.
 Treatment of squamous cell carcinoma varies depending on the size, depth and location of the lesion: C & D, excision and MOHS surgery.

 Melanoma is the most serious form of skin cancer.
 If it is caught and treated early, it is almost always curable.
-Seeking the help of an experienced Los Angeles dermatologist is always a great way to ensure you’re getting the help that you need.
+Seeking the help of an experienced dermatologist in Portland is always a great way to ensure you’re getting the help that you need.
 However, if it is not caught early on it becomes hard to treat and can be fatal.
 Fair-skinned individuals with light hair and eye color have an increased risk of developing melanoma.
 Additionally, those who have a family history of the disease or have ever had skin melanoma or other skin cancer are at greater risk.

 This skin cancer generally appears suddenly as a new dark spot or may be a mole that is changing.
 Moles that are asymmetric, irregular with multiple colors and the size of a pencil eraser may be worrisome for melanoma.
 In addition growths that change noticeably in size or have irregularities in shape and color could be melanomas.
 It is important to check your skin from head to toe regularly for lesions that have the ABCDEs of melanoma symptoms.